davidWebmaster/notes/README.md

 # Quasar App (notes)

-Simple Note App, developed with quasar framework using indexedDB for storage
+Simple Note App, developed with quasar framework using indexedDB for storage and Vuex for data management.

 ## functionalities:
   - Real time saving;